petre-renware/sdeven/doc_src/SDEVEN.40_BRAN.md

 [TOC]

-## Preamble

-This section refers the current policies regarding *git repository* branches.
+This procedure refers the current policies regarding usage of *git branches*.

 ## Classification